dylanapplegate/dylanapplegate.github.io/docs/_posts/2023-03-21-start-of-chat-planner.md

-nvm use          # Sets Node.js version from .nvmrc npm install docker-compose up -d  # Starts PostgreSQL npm start             # Runs the CLI
+nvm use          # Sets Node.js version from .nvmrc npm install docker-compose up -d  # Starts PostgreSQL
+# Make sure you have a .env file with DATABASE_URL set
+npm start             # Runs the CLI
 ```